Martin Valdés-Stauber González

 Thinking Lab on Migration & Integration

-Martín Valdés-Stauber González is a graduate research student in Sociology at the University of Cambridge.
+Martín Valdés-Stauber González works for the Production Management of the Münchner Kammerspiele.
+He previously studied Sociology at the University of Cambridge.
 He has dedicated himself to the challenges of migration collaborating in projects at the local level as well as throughout his academic training in Economics, Sociology and Political Science at LMU München, UC Berkeley and Zeppelin Universität.

 The unexpected happened and we are still searching for an answer why it happened and what might be the adequate response.
 This essay attempts to look for the reasons of the current success of populists on both sides of the Atlantic Ocean and to face the challenge that is produced by this convergence.